Why is studying away important?

 Missouri State University students who are studying abroad through Study Away Programs are eligible to use their Missouri State University scholarships and financial aid.
 Students MUST meet the Study Away Programs eligibility requirements and be participating on an approved study away program in order to use their MSU financial aid and/or scholarships.
 Opportunities for MSU scholarships for study abroad can be found here, and many outside scholarship opportunities for study abroad also exist.

-Students who have completed a FAFSA should contact Becky Ward in the Office of Financial Aid to discuss their aid packages.
+Students who have completed a FAFSA should contact the Office of Financial Aid to discuss their aid packages.

 What about safety?